 What Causes These Crashes

-Given the severity of motorcycle crashes (NHTSA reports that 80% result in injury or death), most motorcycle accident cases do meet this threshold.
-Traumatic brain injuries, spinal cord damage, and multiple fractures are common outcomes when a 4,000-pound vehicle collides with an unprotected rider.
+That matters because motorcycle crashes are severe.
+Traumatic brain injuries, spinal cord damage, and multiple fractures are common outcomes when a 4,000-pound vehicle collides with an unprotected rider, and the rider has no PIP to fall back on.

 What the Data Tells Us

 The pattern is clear.
-Brooklyn and Queens are the most dangerous boroughs for riders by total crashes.
-The Bronx is the most dangerous by fatality rate.
-Summer months concentrate 40% of all crashes into three months.
-And driver inattention, not rider behavior, is the leading cause.
+Brooklyn and Queens see the most motorcycle fatalities, driven by their wide arterial roads.
+Summer concentrates most crashes into three months.
+And driver inattention, not rider behavior, is the leading specified cause.

-The 2023 record of 55 motorcycle deaths came with a troubling detail: 43% of the riders killed had no valid motorcycle license.
+The 2023 record of 55 motorcycle deaths came with a troubling detail: only 13 of the riders killed (27%) held a proper motorcycle license, which means 73% did not.
 Licensing and registration compliance remains a significant factor.
 But for properly licensed riders who follow traffic laws, the risk comes overwhelmingly from other drivers who fail to see them or fail to yield.

 If you were injured in a motorcycle crash in NYC, the data supports what you already know: the other driver was likely at fault.
 An experienced motorcycle accident attorney can use crash data, traffic camera footage, and accident reconstruction to prove exactly what happened.